 Supporters are at the heart of our work and we regularly ask them for feedback on our work and the services we provide, to continually improve what we do.
-Supporter-facing teams continuously collect complaints, criticisms and compliments from supporters, and pass this feedback on to colleagues to improve our services and our fundraising campaigns.
+Supporter-facing teams continuously collect feedback, complaints, criticisms and compliments from supporters, and pass this feedback on to colleagues to improve our services and our fundraising campaigns.

-Surveys and workshops are frequently conducted with our supporters to understand their motivations, feedback on services we provide, and help develop new ideas.
+Surveys and workshops are frequently conducted with our supporters to understand their motivations, and enable them to give feedback on services we provide and help us develop new ideas.
 We seek feedback on our campaign communications to make sure they are compelling and relevant for our supporters.
 We also regularly test new ideas and receive feedback from supporters on our fundraising products, so we can keep growing and optimising our portfolio in a way that inspires our supporters.